Every athlete faces battles, whether those are mental or physical.

 “Not being able to compete has helped me become mentally stronger,” Ford said.
 “It has taught me to cherish my final memories with my teammates.”

-While their role on the team may not revolve around being the star player anymore, Huff, Fries and Ford have all adjusted to new responsibilities.
+While their role on the team may not revolve around being the star player anymore, Huff, Fries, and Ford have all adjusted to new responsibilities.

-At the beginning of the season Huff acted as a pitching coach to the younger players.
+At the beginning of the baseball season Huff acted as a pitching coach to the younger players.
 Throughout the spring his role transitioned into becoming a dugout hype man cheering alongside his teammates.

-“When anyone had questions or needed advice I was another person there to help,” Huff said.
+“When anyone had questions or needed advice, I was another person there to help,” Huff said.

-“Barry was always encouraging me, watching my routes and making sure I was getting my blocks down,” Wolfe said.
+“Barry was always encouraging me, watching my routes, and making sure I was getting my blocks down,” Wolfe said.
 “He really kept the energy up and going at long practices.”

 Ford has prioritized healing and working towards running again.
 She also cheers her teammates on while they are running at meets.